john9francis/radiation-modeling/timeSpent.md

 - 6/29 10:06 pm 1 hr gonna try some commands with the geant4 gui UPDATE: I got example 1 ran with visualization.
 You just need to run the vis.mac file.
 Super excited.
 I also checked out the advanced example 'medical linac', but I coundn't get it to run.
 - 6/30 9:00 pm 1 hr working on the Geant4 with Qt install directions.
 - 6/30 10:45 pm 45 min researching macro commands for the example files.
 Also brushing up on my C++.
 Getting ready to start next week on a Geant4 project.
+- 7/1 9:30 pm preparing and learning as much as I can about the Geant4 structure before next week I start a simple Geant4 app of my own.